Free CMV Teaching Tool kit by Lisa Saunders

 FREE Teaching Tool kit includes:

-- Video: Short introduction of the tableware characters by Lisa Saunders, the parent representative of the Congenital Cytomegalovirus Foundation.
+- Video: Short introduction of the tableware characters by Lisa Saunders.

 "The lesson of how to set a table is valuable as this is part of encouraging a family to sit down and eat together—a main intervention in preventing obesity," said Alison Dvorak, MS, RDN, CDN, of Franklin, Connecticut.